tpisani/django-inspect/README.rst

     from django_inspect import Inspect

-    # passing a User instance/object is also possible
+    # passing an instance/object is also possible
     inspect = Inspect(User)

     inspect.fields